Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Different episodes in reheating epoch

-After the ${\mathcal M}$-episode of massive pairs domination, the massive pairs' decay term $\Gamma^{^{\rm de}}_M \rho_{_M}$ in the cosmic rate equation (\ref{rateeq}) starts to dominate, when the time $t \gtrsim \tau_{_R}$, where $\tau_{_R}=(\Gamma^{^{\rm de}}_M)^{-1}$ is the characteristic time scale of massive pairs decay to relativistic particles, producing tremendous amounts of entropy.
+At the end of the ${\mathcal M}$-{\it episode}, the massive pairs' decay term $\Gamma^{^{\rm de}}_M \rho_{_M}$ in equations (\ref{rateeqp},\ref{reheateq}) starts to dominate, when the time $t \gtrsim \tau_{_R}$.
+The $\tau_{_R}$ (\ref{Mdecayr}) is the characteristic time scale of massive pairs decay to relativistic particles.
+It represents the reheating period of producing tremendous amounts of entropy.
 The reheating epoch starts its genuine reheating episode, i.e., ${\mathcal R}$-{\it episode}.
-We discuss this episode following the line of Ref.~\cite{kolb}.